jadijadi/lpic1book/1034_use_streams,_pipes_and_redirects.md

 > if you do not give any command to the `xargs` , the echo will be the default command (it will show the stdin).

+Have in mind that xargs breaks input based on blanks and use any part as an argument.
+You can limit the number of arguments with ```--max-args``` (same as `-n`) switch and escape blanks or quote them to prevent them from breaking.